top of page

 Gut Health

-Optimal Gut health is renowned by naturopathic practitioners to be the key to good health.
+Optimal gut health is renowned by naturopathic practitioners to be the key to good health.
 Almost all ladies undergoing a section will have IV and/or oral antibiotics.
 It's important to help replenish good bacteria with probiotics.
-There are many on the market.
-New evidence suggests the best ones are ones that include lots of different strains eg. Biokult or Renew Life.
-There are many others.
+Bifidobacterium and acidophilus have a lot of research, make sure you take some that are in the billions of strength.
+I like this brand: EcoDophilus

 Also increasing fermented foods or products like Kefir and sauerkraut can be beneficial.